PirxDevs/host-pbs/README.md

 ## host2pbs

-This script will back up the root file system of the host on which it is run, including all mount points, except for pseudo file systems, such as /dev and /sys, and any paths listed as excluded in the host-pbs.conf file.
+This script will back up the host's root file system.
+By default, other file systems and mount points will not be included.
+Use the -a option to include all mount points, except for pseudo file systems such as /dev, /proc, and /sys.
+You can also define additional includes or excludes in pbs2host.conf.

 To run the backup, simply run the script, or preferrably, add it to the cron job.
+You can first run it with the -d option for a dry run to see what will be done.

 ## pbs2host